Ms. Christy's Contact Information

 I want to share a little about myself with you.
 I am an only child who was raised by my Nannie, my grandmother, after losing my mother to cancer when I was seven years old.
 After my mother passed, it was basically my Nannie and me facing the world together.
 We were a great team!
 She was definitely my greatest influence growing up, and I am who I am today because of her support, wisdom, guidance, sometimes tough love, and unconditional love.
 Her example showed me that life isn't always easy and/or fair.
 But, we have to keep going and pursuing our dreams, always giving more than we receive, and never giving up.
 There were many times in my life that felt out of control, unfair, and challenging.
 However, I did not let those times determine the rest of my life.
 I love how Carl Jung put it.
 He said it this way, "I am not what has happened to me.
 I am what I chose to become."

-I am so extremely honored to have been welcomed into the J. Graham Brown School family.
-I can finally say that I've found my home.
+I am so extremely honored to be a part of the J. Graham Brown School family.
 We work as a family to ensure your child has the best learning environment possible, filled with love, compassion, caring, and high expectations, encouraging your child to reach his/her full social/emotional, personal, and academic potential.
 I strive to make each child feel amazing, safe, kind, important, cared for, loved, brave, wonderful, respected, smart, special, extraordinary, strong, understood,and super because your child is the reason I'm here.

 I am your school counselor.
 I don't have a magic wand, a crystal ball, or all of the answers.
 But, I do have ears to listen, a heart to care, and time to give.
 I have ideas and an open mind.
 I am your school counselor.
 And I am here for you.

-Star Students - each day students have the opportunity to earn a star student ticket(s) displaying the Word of the Month and/or our school-wide expectations.
+School-Wide Campaigns - Star Student Program - each day students have the opportunity to earn a star student ticket(s) displaying the Word of the Month and/or our school-wide expectations.
 Each Friday morning during the morning announcements, a drawing is done to select Star Students for the week.
 There will be a student from each class (grades K-5) selected as a Star Student each week.
 Recognized students will come to the front office after his/her name is announced to receive their certificate/coupon and get his/her picture taken with "Big Bear".
-Pictures will be posted on the bulletin board in the front lobby.
+Pictures will be posted on the lobby television.

 SMALL GROUP COUNSELING